 When running cables for metered equipment over ceilings the use of plastic retaining tie tags is not acceptable as during fire they can melt and drop down causing a hazard for persons escaping.
+Installations should align with current wiring regulations (cables over doorways, stairwells and fire escapes must be secured using metal fixings).

-Avoid running electrical cabling within Beer lines Trunking
+Avoid running electrical cabling within Beer lines Trunking.

-Fit spacers behind trunking to enable cables to be run behind beer lines trunking and not into the trunking
+Fit spacers behind trunking to enable cables to be run behind beer lines trunking and not into the trunking.